OpenDocCN/python-code-anls/docs/hf-tfm/pipelines----text_classification.py.md

               has several labels, will apply the softmax function on the output.
             - `"sigmoid"`: Applies the sigmoid function on the output.
             - `"softmax"`: Applies the softmax function on the output.
-            - `"none"`: Does not apply any function on the output.
+            - `"none"`: Does not apply any function on the output.""", ) class TextClassificationPipeline(Pipeline):  # 定义TextClassificationPipeline类，继承自Pipeline类
-    """,
-)
-# 定义文本分类管道类，继承自Pipeline类
-class TextClassificationPipeline(Pipeline):
     """
     Text classification pipeline using any `ModelForSequenceClassification`.
 See the [sequence classification examples](../task_summary#sequence-classification) for more information.